Credit card: BankAmericard and Master Charge

 Early credit cards in the U.S., of which BankAmericard was the most prominent example, were mass-produced and mass mailed unsolicited to bank customers who were thought to be low risk.
-According to Time, cards were "mailed off to unemployable people, drunks, narcotics addicts and to compulsive debtors, a process President Johnson's Special Assistant Betty Furness found very like 'giving sugar to diabetics.'"
+According to LIFE, cards were "mailed off to unemployable people, drunks, narcotics addicts and to compulsive debtors," which Betty Furness, President Johnson's Special Assistant, compared to "giving sugar to diabetics."
 These mass mailings were known as "drops" in banking terminology, and were outlawed in 1970 due to the financial chaos they caused.
 However, by the time the law came into effect, approximately 100 million credit cards had been dropped into the U.S. population.
 After 1970, only credit card applications could be sent unsolicited in mass mailings.

 This system was computerized in 1973 under the leadership of Dee Hock, the first CEO of Visa, allowing reduced transaction time.
-However, until always-connected payment terminals became ubiquitous at the beginning of the 21st century, it was common for a merchant to accept a charge, especially below a threshold value or from a known and trusted customer, without verifying it by phone.
-Books with lists of stolen card numbers were distributed to merchants who were supposed in any case to check cards against the list before accepting them, as well as verifying the signature on the charge slip against that on the card.
-Merchants who failed to take the time to follow the proper verification procedures were liable for fraudulent charges, but because of the cumbersome nature of the procedures, merchants would often simply skip some or all of them and assume the risk for smaller transactions.
+However, until always-connected payment terminals became ubiquitous at the beginning of the 21st century, many merchants accepted all charges, especially those below a threshold value or from known and trusted customers, without verifying them by phone.
+Books with lists of stolen card numbers were distributed to merchants who were expected in any case to check cards against the list before accepting them, as well as verifying the signature on the charge slip against that on the card.
+Merchants who failed to take the time to follow the proper verification procedures were liable for fraudulent charges, but because the procedures were cumbersome, merchants often skipped some or all of them and assumed the risk for smaller transactions.

+The early credit card industry in the United States was characterized by regional monopolies.
+Several landmark anti-trust court cases, including the 1978 Supreme Court case Marquette National Bank of Minneapolis v.
+First of Omaha Service Corp., led to substantial reforms that made the credit card industry more competitive.
+A 2024 study estimated that these competitive reforms resulted in substantial welfare gains, in particular for the poor.